-Medicare Supplement Plans (Medigap) Medicare Supplement plans cover 10 million Medicare beneficiaries.
-Also referred to as Medigap plans, these policies help pay for your share of Medicare expenses, such as your deductibles and co-insurance.
+Medicare Supplement coverage (Medigap) covers 10 million Medicare beneficiaries.
+Also referred to as Medigap plans, these policies help pay for your share of Medicare expenses, such as deductibles and co-insurance.
 Medicare supplement insurance plans are available for purchase in all 50 states and are very popular with people who want little to no copays when they access healthcare services.

 Many people new to Medicare feel surprised to find that Medicare covers only 80% of your Part B expenses.
-The other 20% can be devastating to you financially if a serious illness arises.
-You can choose a Medicare Supplement that will pay some or all of that 20% for you, among other things.
+The other 20% can financially devastate you if a serious illness arises.
+You can choose a Medicare Supplement insurance that will pay some or all of that 20%, among other things.
 Supplemental insurance for seniors with Medicare essentially buys you peace of mind by eliminating that cost-sharing responsibility.

 Medicare Part B only covers 80% of your medical expenses.
 Medicare Supplement (Medigap) plans help pick up the excess costs.

 Also, during your one-time open enrollment window, you are guaranteed the right to purchase a Medicare Supplement plan.
 Your health status does not matter when you buy a plan during this six-month window.

 What is Medicare Supplemental Insurance?
 Medicare supplements came into being shortly after Medicare was signed into law.
 Because you are required to pay for some things, like 20% of outpatient expenses, supplemental policies were created to pay those expenses for you.
 This makes people worry less about how much each medical visit will cost.

 Some of the primary advantages of a traditional Medicare Supplement policy are: